Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/gl-lab2v2.md

    ![](./Media/image-rg-18.png)

-1. Navigate to **miyagi/services/recommendation-service/dotnet** right - click on dotnet in cascading menu, select **Open in integrate Terminal**.
+1. Navigate to **miyagi/services/recommendation-service/dotnet** right - click on dotnet in cascading menu, select **Open in Integrated Terminal**.

 1. Run the following command to build a **Docker image**.